Lolita Tsanaclis

 CANSFORD LABS

-Workplace drug testing: the most commonly found substances
+Workplace drug testing: the most common substances found during tests

 Studies have shown that the presence of a workplace drug testing programme can deter worker drug use – another good reason to have a testing programme and policy in place.
 At Cansford, the number of workplace drug and alcohol tests we carry out each year continues to grow.
 This give us plenty of data so we can uncover trends and establish which drugs are proving to be the biggest cause for concern, and which are becoming less common.